 Several highly rated private colleges designed with working adults in mind have outreach campuses in the Fox Cities such as Lakeland College, which has its Fox Cities campus located in the Neenah’s Southpark Industrial Center, and Rasmussen College with locations in both Appleton and Green Bay.
-These schools offer both traditional and nontraditional educational experiences including complete online degreem programs.
+These schools offer both traditional and nontraditional educational experiences including complete online degree programs.
 Also, Downtown Appleton serves as home to Lawrence University, considered one of the nation’s top private schools.

 There are 18 colleges and universities within an hour’s drive of the Fox Cities.